- The definition of hieroglyphic is something associated with writing made up of pictorial symbols.

 Writing made up of pictorial symbols used by the ancient Egyptians is an example of hieroglyphic.

-Origin: Fr hiéroglyphique < LL hieroglyphicus < Gr hieroglyphikos < hieros, sacred (see hiero-) + glyphein, to carve, hollow out: see glyph
+Origin: Fr hiéroglyphique from Late Latin hieroglyphicus from Glassical Greek hieroglyphikos from hieros, sacred (see hiero-) plush glyphein, to carve, hollow out: see glyph